NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

    required within 3 days.
 Security training must then be completed before HPC2 resources can be accessed.

-   Visit https://taps.hpc.msstate.edu to complete these requirements.
+   Visit TAPS to complete these requirements.

 **Login to MSU's Training and Password System**